-Membership: The Committee membership will be appointed by the Board of Directors and will consist of: Non-Executive Director (Chair) 2 other Non-Executive Director Chief People Officer Chief Nurse and Midwife Chief Operating Officer Staff Side Chair Medical Staff Committee representative Senior Finance Manager or their nominated representative who will be sufficiently senior and have the authority to make decisions.
+The Committee membership will be appointed by the Board of Directors and will consist of:

+- Non-Executive Director (Chair)

+- 2 other Non-Executive Director

+- Chief People Officer

+- Chief Nurse & Midwife

+- Chief Operating Officer

+- Staff Side Chair

+- Medical Staff Committee representative

+- Deputy Chief Finance Officer

 Members can participate in meetings by two-way audio link including telephone, video or computer link (excepting email communication).
 Participation in this way shall be deemed to constitute presence in person at the meeting and count towards the quorum.

 The Board of Directors will appoint a Non-Executive Director as Chair of the Committee.
 Should the Chair be absent from a meeting of the Committee, the Committee may appoint a Chair of the meeting from amongst the Non-Executive Directors present.

+Quorum:

-Quorum: A quorum shall be four members including: The Chair or at least one other Non-Executive Director At least one from either Director of Workforce and Marketing or Chief Nurse and Midwife Director of Operations or their Deputy Either Staff Side Chair or Medical Staff Committee representative Voting: Each member will have one vote with the Chair having a second and casting vote, if required.
+A quorum shall be four members including:

+- The Chair or at least one other Non-Executive Director - At least one from either Chief People Officer Chief Nurse - Chief Operating Officer or their Deputy - Either Staff Side Chair or Medical Staff Committee representative - The Chair of the Trust may be included in the quorum if present.

+Voting:

+Each member will have one vote with the Chair having a second and casting vote, if required.
 Should a vote be necessary a decision will be determined by a simple majority.

+Attendance:

+e.
+Members

+Members will be required to attend a minimum of 75% of all meetings.

+f.
+Officers

-Attendance: e.
-Members Members will be required to attend a minimum of 75% of all meetings. f.
-Officers HR & OD Senior Team, Education Governance Chair, and a representative from the Nursing & Midwifery Board shall normally attend meetings.
+HR & OD Senior Team, Education Governance Chair, and a representative from the Nursing & Midwifery Board shall normally attend meetings.

 Members may send a nominated representative to attend meetings on their behalf when they are not available, provided they are sufficiently senior and have the authority to make decisions.

 Other executive directors, officers and staff of the Trust will be invited to attend the meeting as appropriate when an issue relating to their area of operation or responsibility is being discussed.
 Representatives from partner organisations or other external bodies may be invited to attend as appropriate.
 Such representatives will not have voting rights.
-Frequency: Meetings shall be held at least 6 times per year.
+Frequency: Meetings shall be held at least 10 times per year.
 Additional meetings may be arranged from time to time, if required, to support the effective functioning of the Trust.
 Authority: The Committee is authorised by the Board to investigate any activity within its Terms of Reference.
 It is authorised to seek any information it requires from any employee and all employees are directed to cooperate with any request made by the Committee.
 The Committee is authorised by the Board to obtain outside legal or other independent professional advice and to secure the attendance of representatives from partner organisations or other external bodies or organisations with relevant experience and expertise if it considers this necessary, subject always to compliance with Trust delegated authorities.
 Accountability and reporting arrangements: The Putting People First Committee will be accountable to the Board of Directors.
 A Chair's Report will be submitted to the subsequent Board of Directors for assurance.
 Approved minutes will be made available to all Board members upon request.
 Approved chairs reports will also be circulated to members of the Audit Committee.
 The Committee will report to the Board annually on its work and performance in the preceding year.
 Trust standing orders and standing financial instructions apply to the operation of the Putting People First Committee.
 Reporting Committees and Groups The sub committees/groups listed below are required to submit the following information to the Committee: a) Chairs Report; b) an Annual Report setting out the progress they have made and future developments; c) Terms of reference